 Unlike other industry classification systems—which use common financial and market characteristics— SICS® uses sustainability profiles to group similar companies within industries and sectors.
 In SICS®, a company’s sustainability risks and opportunities are more important for its classification than other traditional factors, such as economic cycles and revenue streams.
 SASB determines a company’s SICS® classification by overlaying its sustainability framework to other industry taxonomies.

 This tool allows you to determine the primary SICS® industry for tens of thousands of companies listed around the world, enabling investors and corporations to determine which SASB sustainability accounting standard is applicable to that company.
-Companies are categorized under a single SICS® industry.
+Companies are categorized under a single primary SICS® industry.
 Integrated firms with revenue streams from different industries, for example, will only appear under one industry.
 Please contact SASB by clicking on the flag (⚑) next to the company name if you think that your company’s “primary” industry needs to be reviewed.
 For guidance for companies that report in multiple industries, please see the “Determine Which Industry standards Apply” section of the SASB Implementation Primer.